Arangiz

 Arangiz ([araŋɡis̻], Aránguiz [aˈɾaŋɡiθ]) is a hamlet and concejo located in the municipality of Vitoria-Gasteiz, in Álava province, Basque Country, Spain.
 It is located between the N-622 motorway and Vitoria Airport.

 History

 The hamlet was part of the Hermandad de Badayoz, and later belonged to the lands of the Duque del Infantado.
-It was later part of the municiaplity of Foronda until it was absorbed by Vitoria in the 1970s.
+It was later part of the municipality of Foronda until it was absorbed by Vitoria in the 1970s.

 Heritage

 The parish church is dedicated to Saint Peter.
 The building dates from the late 16th or early 17th centuries.
 The baroque altarpiece, dating from the early 18th century, was built by Juan Antonio Jáuregui.